 Mind Above Matter (adult and children): 817-447-3001 https://mindabovematter.com/

 Pathlight Mood & Anxiety Center, Fort Worth (children/teen): 866-739-6697 https://www.pathlightbh.com/recovery-centers/fort-worth

 Texas Health Resources (adult and children): 682-236-6023. https://www.texashealth.org/Health-and-Wellness/Behavioral-Health

 We do not expect you to know if you or your loved one needs IOP or PHP.
-As part of the mental health ecosystem, Mindful clinicians and staff are trained to help: give us a call, login through OnPatient, or send us a HIPAA-friendly email.
+As part of the mental health ecosystem, each resource above as well as your Mindful clinicians and staff are trained to help you figure out which level of care you need: give us a call, login through OnPatient, or send us a HIPAA-friendly email.
 We’re happy to help.